Find Reliable Furnace Repair Technicians Near Me

 Pilot Light/Ignition System

 Older furnaces use a pilot light, a small, continuous flame, to ignite the burner when the thermostat calls for heat.
-Modern furnaces usually have electronic ignition systems, that don't require a constant flame.
-Problems with the pilot light or ignition system are common causes of furnace malfunctions.
+Modern furnaces more often use electronic ignition systems, which are more reliable and efficient.
+If your furnace won't turn on, the ignition system could be the cause.

 Thermostat

 The thermostat is a device that controls the temperature in your home by turning the heating and cooling system on and off.
-It senses the temperature and signals to the furnace to start or stop heating.
+Programmable thermostats allow you to set temperature schedules.

 Ductwork